The spookiest time of the year means Halloween movies are hitting theatres in Kansas City.

 Hotel Transylvania (1, 2 and 3) – A film series starring Adam Sandler as Dracula the dad

-It’s the Great Pumpkin Charlie Brown – Wah, wah, wah, wah.
+It’s the Great Pumpkin Charlie Brown – Wah, wah, wah, wah, we love it!

 The Nightmare Before Christmas – Another Tim Burton classic